Jenna and Chris

 The Flight

 A few hours later, the call came in.
 Weather had cleared just enough to fly.
-By four in the afternoon, the whole group had gathered at the helipad.
+By four in the afternoon, we gathered at the helipad.
 Helmets, headsets, layers, smiles.
 A long morning of waiting had finally turned into a go.
+Our pilot from No Limits Helicopters turned out to have camped at a Burning Man camp near ours on the playa.
+Small world.
 Soon we were airborne, climbing through breaking clouds with Mount Tantalus ahead and the valley dropping away below.
 Within minutes everything in sight was glaciers, alpine ridges, and pure wilderness.

 The group together at the helipad